virtool/virtool-website/content/docs/manual/ref_administration.md

 ### Adding Source Types

 Source types can be added by entering a new source type in the text box and clicking <i class="fa fa-plus-square"></i>.
-Once source types are added to the list, the can be
+Once source types are added to the list, the can be accessed in isolate editing forms.

 !["Source types add"](/docs_images/admin_source_types_add.gif)